jayarathina/Tamil-Catholic-Lectionary/README.md

 # Tamil-Catholic-Lectionary

 This is a project to generate daily catholic mass readings (Lectionary) in Tamil.
 The project depends on [Roman-Calendar](https://github.com/jayarathina/Roman-Calendar) for calculating feasts.

-Currently only MySQL DB is uploaded.
-Soon a PHP API will be added too.
+* `lib` folder contains PHP library to access and display the database
+* `MySQL` folder contains the table dumps

 This is a work in progress.
+So there will be errors and bugs.
+If you find any please report them.

+To know more about this project, please visit [the home page](http://lectionary.madharasan.com).